General terms and conditions

 4.1.

-Titeca can in all cases terminate the agreement at any time, without prior notice and without any compensation, if there are elements that make the continuation of the professional cooperation impossible, including but not limited to:
+In all cases, Titeca may terminate the agreement at any time, without notice and without compensation, if there are reasons that make the continuation of professional cooperation impossible, such as:

 • circumstances jeopardising Titeca’s independence;